epfl-cs358/2025sp-beetlebot/README.md

 ## Hardware & Design Specifications

+@Adele
 Details about the size, weight and other components in the beetlebot.
 Comments about why certain choices were made (in regards to design, placement of components etc)

 Add potentially BoM and schematics and wiring

 ## Software Specifications

+@Omayma and Anna
 (everything ab the software here ig)
+@Jonas
+everything about the web serial and sensor handling

 ## Challenges

+- Hardware:
+    - For 3D design, the challenge was to make something not too big, that would hold well, that would make enough sense and be light enough so that all the servos could hold its weight and move in harmony.
+- Software:
+    - IK

 (the main challenges we had to keep in mind while making the bot)